What Do You Want To Be Remembered For In Your Business?

 Recently, I attended a local networking event, and we had a speed networking element where we’d walk up to another attendee and ask a scripted question.
-Rather than the easy “what do you do?”-type softball questions, we had to ask much more thought-provoking questions, like “What do you want to be remembered for?”
+Rather than the easy “what do you do?”-type softball questions, we had to ask much more thought-provoking questions, like “What do you want to be remembered for in your business?”

 Immediately, I bristled when this question came up.
 I didn’t need to change the world with my content marketing firm; I didn’t need to be remembered for anything.
 But the question continued to eat at me.
 What did I want my legacy to be?

 It’s important to stop and reflect on what you want your business legacy to be—and then make it happen.